Thru-Hike the Transcaucasian Trail

 We urge all hikers to have a safety plan.
 Take a wilderness first aid class.
 Leave behind a copy of your itinerary with a trusted contact, check in regularly, and establish a procedure to follow if you fail to check in or show up when expected.
 Make a bail-out plan for each section.
 Carry a personal locator beacon or satellite device so you can call for help if needed, keeping in mind that help may still take a long time to arrive.

-See more about safety recommendations and emergency contact information in the Caucasus here.
+See more about safety recommendations and emergency contact information in the Caucasus.

 What about the border situation and regional conflicts?
 Is that safe?

 You must only cross borders at official crossings.
 Crossing borders anywhere else will lead to serious complications.
-Some maps do not show the recognized border crossings.
-It is also important to note that some borders in the region are not recognized or agreed upon by all parties.
+Some maps do not show the recognized border crossings, and some borders in the region are not recognized or agreed upon by all parties.
 It is your responsibility to make sure you are not illegally crossing any borders.
 If you stay on the TCT route, this will not be a problem.

 Despite the region’s disputed borders, flare-ups of conflict with the potential to affect the TCT trail corridor are rare.
 The trail does not go through any disputed areas, and in general, the security situation is stable.
 We encourage hikers to come discover the Caucasus beyond the often overly dire headlines.

-In the 8 years of working on the TCT, we have issued evacuation advisories for hikers only twice.
+Since work began on the TCT, we have issued evacuation advisories for hikers only twice.
 Both responses turned out to be overly cautious, but we will continue to stay carefully attuned to the situation and to share future warnings if necessary, just as we would do for any other trail condition hazards or natural disasters.
-However, it is important to keep in mind that these situations can change quickly, and it is always advisable to check any government travel warnings prior to travel.
+However, keep in mind that these situations can change quickly, and it is always advisable to check any government travel warnings prior to travel.
 Ultimately, you are responsible for your own safety.

 Can I share the route and/or resources with others?

-The Armenia section is public, but due to the preliminary state of the Georgia section, we will ask you to refrain from sharing your GPX tracks (outside of a safety contact).
+The Armenia section is public, but due to the preliminary state of the Georgia section, we ask you to refrain from sharing your GPX tracks (outside of a safety contact).
 Please don’t share the file or upload the route onto apps, OpenStreetMap, etc—this will create a lot of hassle for us when we need to make changes to the evolving route.
-Please also refrain from sharing other resources specifically available for thru-hikers, such as the PDF version of the Armenia guidebook, outside the forum.
+Please also refrain from sharing other resources specifically available for thru-hikers outside the forum.

 Is there a similar level of support available for the East-West route through Georgia and Azerbaijan?

 Not yet, as this route is in a much earlier stage of development.
-However, we welcome people to join who want to hike in Azerbaijan or eastern Georgia, and we will offer the advice that we can.
+However, if you want to hike in eastern Georgia or on the various published sections in Azerbaijan, you are welcome to join the Trailblazers’ Program, and we will offer advice when we can.

 Can I come join a trail crew camp along the way?